Price Action Analysis in Trading

 - The associated volume should, therefore, reflect this strong sentiment with a ‘strong’ volume.
-As we can see in the above example is, if the volume is above average(effort vs result), then this is what we should expect to see as it validates the price.
-The smart money is joining the move higher and everything is as it should be.
+As we can see in the above example, if the volume is above average(effort vs result), then this is what we should expect to see as it validates the price.
+Smart money is joining the move higher and everything is as it should be.

 - If the volume is below average or low, this is a warning signal.
 The price is being marked higher, but with little effort.
 The move is not genuine.
 If we are in a position, we look to exit.
 If we are not in a position we stay out and wait for the next signal to see when and where the smart money is now taking this market.

 Narrow Spread Candles

 - A narrow spread candle should have low volume – again effort vs result.

 - NARROW SPREAD CANDLE WITH HIGH VOLUME.
 If the volume had represented buying, how can the spread be narrow?
 There are only two possible explanations for a narrow spread-up candle on a very high volume.